mozilla-services/autograph/signer/gpg2/README.md

 # PGP Signing with GPG2

-This signer implements the Pretty Good Privacy signature format.
-It accepts data on the `/sign/data` interface and returns armored detached signatures like the `pgp` signer.
+This signer implements the Pretty Good Privacy signature format and Debian GPG signing using `debsign`.

-**Try the \`pgp\` signer first since it keeps private keys in memory, which is more secure.**
+When configured in `gpg2` mode it accepts data on the `/sign/data` interface and returns armored detached signatures.

-Only use the this signer if the `pgp` signer doesn\'t understand your key format and you need to load private keys with passphrases exported with the [unsupported and non-standard gnu-dummy S2K algorithm](https://github.com/golang/go/issues/13605) and sign with a subkey.
-Also prefer the `pgp` signer, since this signer 1) requires a the gpg2 binary with version \>2.1, 2) writes private keys to keyrings on disk, and 3) shells out to the `gpg2` binary.
+In `debsign` mode it accepts files on the `/sign/files` interface and returns the clearsigned files.

 Example Usage: